LiDAR-GS:Real-time LiDAR Re-Simulation using Gaussian Splatting: Introduction

-\firstsection{Introduction}

-Closed-loop simulation~\cite{Dosovitskiy17,wu2023mars,yang2023unisim} is the basis for evolving \emph{sensor-to-control} end-to-end autonomous driving systems~\cite{hu2023uniad,liao2023MapTR}.
-In these closed-loop simulation engines, the ability to reconstruct scenes and re-simulate sensor frames from new perspectives enables the provision of high-fidelity \emph{control-to-sensor} feedback.
-It is thus integrated for sequentially deducing the subsequent effects of a series of vehicle control instructions sent by the autonomous driving system in the safe virtual environment.

-In recent advances, camera re-simulation capabilities based on Gaussian Splatting~\cite{Kerbl20233dgs} have gradually been integrated into these platforms, making real-time rendering in such reconstructed scenes feasible and applicable.
-However, academia and industry still lack efficient simulation methods for the LiDAR sensor, which is still an indispensable sensor in many autonomous driving systems, especially for L4 with higher safety requirements.
+\section{Introduction}

-Specifically, regarding the difference between these two exteroceptive sensors, LiDAR and camera, there are four main differences to be addressed: (1) Most pinhole cameras with various distortions share the same perspective projection method, whose local affine approximation in the Normalized Device Coordinate (NDC) accumulates artifacts.
-And thus not directly applicable for precisely modeling the 360$^\circ$-rotating LiDAR, because the differences in physical perception processes and perception ranges between passive camera sensors and active LiDAR sensors are marked.
-(2) The Spherical Harmonics~\cite{Kerbl20233dgs} designed for rendering color channels through different view directions, according to our experiments, is not an applicable choice for reflections of LiDAR.
-Because reflections of LiDAR are significantly influenced not only by the incident angle on the scanned surface, but also by compound factors, such as environmental changes, motion blur and hardware errors.
-(3) As an active sensor type, some emitted laser beams return no range measurement when the observed return signal has either too low amplitude or no clear peak, called \emph{ray-drop} characteristics.
-(4) Rasterized camera pixels are evenly distributed on horizontal and vertical Field-of-Views (FOV), whereas most LiDAR sensors are extremely sparse on the vertical FOV, typically only with 16-128 rotating laser beams.
+There are four key distinctions between camera and LiDAR simulation: (1) Most pinhole cameras share the common perspective projection model (even with varying distortions), whose local affine approximations in Normalized Device Coordinates (NDC) accumulates artifacts~\cite{huang2024ogs}, and thus not directly applicable for precise modeling of 360$^\circ$ rotating LiDAR sensors.
+(2) Spherical Harmonics (SH)~\cite{Kerbl20233dgs}, designed for view-dependent color rendering, are suboptimal for intensity modeling of LiDAR.
+Compared to passive cameras, the variance of the incident direction and distance on the scanned surface would heavily influence the measurement.
+(3) Also due to such an active sensing characteristic, some emitted laser beams would return no range measurement when the observed return signal has either too low amplitude or no clear peak, called ray-drop characteristics.
+(4) Unlike rasterized camera pixels with uniform horizontal/vertical sampling, LiDAR is extremely sparse on the vertical FOV, typically only with 16-128 rotating laser beams.